Inflect logo

 Beijing is the preferred destination for enterprises requiring proximity to China's political and technological leadership.

 Proximity To Key Business Districts: Data centers are strategically located near the Zhongguancun tech hub and the Central Business District.
-This proximity is essential for firms in the research, finance, and government-tech sectors that require immediate physical or network access to partners.
+This proximity is essential for firms in research, finance, and government-tech sectors requiring physical or network access to partners.

-Regional Market Reach: A presence in Beijing allows companies to effectively serve the Jing-Jin-Ji megalopolis, reaching a population of over 100 million people with minimal latency as of September 2025.
+Regional Market Reach: A presence in Beijing allows companies to effectively serve the Jing-Jin-Ji megalopolis.
+This allows providers to reach a population of over 100 million people with minimal latency as of September 2025.

 Tax Advantage For Data Centers: Beijing offers a stable regulatory environment for infrastructure investment without localized data center subsidies.
 This stability helps businesses manage long-term capital planning with a predictable tax burden.